spacelephantlabs/AIPs/AIPS/aip-33.md

 Here are the terms used in this document:
 - **NFT**: stands for `non-fungible token`
-- **NFT class**: like in *[OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)*, it defines all tokens properties, characteristics and behaviour (like distribution model, type of data attached to a token, visibility, price,...).
-We can call them: token ***meta-datas***.
+- **NFT class**: like in *[OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)*, it defines all tokens properties, characteristics and behaviours (like distribution model, type of data attached to a token, visibility, price,...).
 They can't be updated by user transactions.
 They're used to identify NFT classes (supposing multiple ones co-exist on the same chain).
 - **NFT**: it's a unit, an instance of the NFT class.
-It's an indivisible and unique asset, verifying all NFT class definitions.
+It's an indivisible and unique asset, verifying all NFT class properties.
 - **mint**: token creation/instantiation process.

 *Note: vocabulary is arbitrary and can be updated with discussions*

-In this part, we focus on specifications for a simple NFT class, allowing mint (First-in-first-served and free), transfer, properties value updates and living alone on a dedicated chain (not handling multiple NFT classes).
+In this part, we focus on specifications for a simple NFT class, allowing mint (first-in-first-served and free), ownership transfer and properties values updates.
+We assume that NFT class is living alone on a dedicated chain (*i.e* the chain does not handle multiple ones).
-Then, a non-exhaustive list of token features we have to keep in mind during the design process are described.
+Then, we describe a non-exhaustive list of token features we have to keep in mind during the design process.

 ### Transactions